 Why is the College evaluating all courses?

-The key thing going forward to ensure that the surveys provide valuable information to instructors and programs.
-By expanding the scope, there’s a better chance that we’ll have a more complete picture of what students think about the classes they’re taking.
+The key thing going forward is to ensure that the surveys provide valuable information to instructors and programs.
+By expanding the scope, there is a better chance that we’ll have a more complete picture of what students think about the classes they are taking.

-Who is responsible for having students do their evaluations in‐class (i.e. instructors are not supposed to be in the classroom)?
+Who is responsible for having students do their evaluations in‐class?

 Chairs and coordinators will work with academic staff.